17.3 C

 Safe For: Dogs and some cats

-✅ Caution: You should use only plain unsweetened yogurt.
+✅ Use just plain, unsweetened yogurt, and proceed with caution.
 If it has artificial sweeteners like xylitol, it can become poisonous to pets.

 yogurt offered to a dog